 One of the quirks of government accounting is that our nation’s most valuable assets – from aircraft carriers to interstate highways – don’t appear on any national balance sheet.
 In part this is because it is hard to put a value on them.
 How can we calculate the worth of the Washington Monument?
 And yet, without such a yardstick, it is hard to calibrate just how much money we should spend to maintain and replenish these precious assets over long periods of time.

 America’s national parks – often called “America’s best idea” – are a prime example.
-The National Park Service (NPS), which manages the park system, celebrates its 100th birthday this summer.
+The National Park Service (NPS), which manages the park system, celebrated its 100th birthday last summer.
 From Yellowstone to Ellis Island, the 412 places that NPS protects tell America’s story.

 But what are they worth?

 Past attempts to answer this question have typically focused on how much money visitors spend in or around the parks.
 But that is only a small part of the story.
 In particular, it doesn’t account for people who don’t visit the parks, but who nevertheless treasure the iconic scenery and want America’s historic battlefields, wildlife habitats and finest seashores to be protected.